 Protocol Host Controller Host Controller Host Controller Manager Type Connection Loss Fatal Error In Program Mode CTI CAMP Server Respond to CAMP data read, write, or Packed Task Code requests for Host Controller data with error code 0xBC.
-Respond to raw task code data requests to access controller data with task code error 17 (no Continue to respond to CAMP and raw task code requests to read PLC status words.
+Respond to raw task code data requests to access controller data with task code error 17 (no response from PLC).
+Continue to respond to CAMP and raw task code requests to read PLC status words.
 Respond to CAMP data read, write, or packed task code requests to access other Host Controller data with error code 0xBB.
-Respond to raw task code requests for other Host controller data with task code The Host Controller Program/Run mode shall not affect the operation of the CTI CAMP Server.
-Other Protocols response from PLC).
-When either condition is detected, if the protocol managers are not already in the disabled (non-operational state), they will be placed in the disabled state after closing all connected TCP connections.
-The protocols shall remain in the disabled state as long as either condition exists.
-When the Product is successfully re-connected to the Host controller and the Host Controller is not in fatal error mode, the Product shall attempt to start up all configured protocols and re-establish all specified TCP connections.
-While the Host Controller is in Program mode and the "DISABLE PROTOCOLS WHEN HOST CONTROLLER IS IN PROGRAM MODE" option is enabled, the Straton protocols will be placed in the disabled state.
+Respond to raw task code requests for other Host controller data with task code error 07 (fatal error detected).
+The Host Controller Program/Run mode shall not affect the operation of the CTI CAMP Server.
+Other Protocols When either condition managers are not alrea operational state), they state after closing all co protocols shall remain either condition exists. successfully re-connect the Host Controller is n is detected, if the protocol dy in the disabled (non- y will be placed in the disabled onnected TCP connections.
+The in the disabled state as long as When the Product is ted to the Host controller and ot in fatal error mode, the to start up all configured While the Host Controller is in Program mode and the "DISABLE PROTOCOLS WHEN HOST CONTROLLER IS IN PROGRAM MODE" option is enabled, the Straton protocols will be placed in the disabled state.
 When the Host Controller transitions from Program to Run mode, if the Straton protocols are in the disabled state, the Product shall attempt to start all configured protocols and to re-establish all specified TCP connections.